-My years in Scouting began at the age of 8 and continued off and on for 31 years.
+My years in Scouting began at the age of 8 as a Cub Scout.
+I remained in the program until the age of 20 when life took me in other directions.
+All in all, I continued off and on for a total of 31 years.
 Though no longer active today, it has been a major part and influence on my life.

 There are dozens of possible knots which an adult Scouter can earn through the course of their Scouting experience.
 Generally, the bottom row is the first series of awards and they stack upward over time as the individual continues to earn the different awards.